OOfScope/WSI-Preprocessing-Framework/README.md

 Now we come to the actual patching, if we had enabled the pre-split we would patch from the output path of the pre-split otherwise the WSI parent images path defined in the config file

-Therefore, assuming we now have 16 wsi at 1024x1024 we can adjust the patch size in the config file by tuning `out_patch_size`, we will now assume it to be `256` thus obtaining 16 patches for each wsi
+Therefore, assuming we now have 16 wsi at 1024x1024 we can adjust the patch size in the config file by tuning `out_patch_size`, let it be `256` thus obtaining 16 patches for each wsi

 > Note: masks too get patched, this can be useful to experiment (since we can compute the patch-level labels)